 Ayurveda recommends using a wide variety of herbs for treating flatulence.
 They are:

 Dhania or Coriander contains linoloom, a chemical that increases digestive secretion.
-It is an excellent gas expeller.
+It is an excellent gas expelled.

-Elaichi or cardamom reduces gas formation.
-Menthol or water extract of cardamom helps in eliminating the offensive odor from flatus
+- Elaichi or cardamom reduces gas formation.
+Menthol or water extract of cardamom helps in eliminating the offensive odour from flatus.

 Kesar or saffron is stomachic and is mild.
 So, it is used in treating digestive problems in children.